 experiment were part of my primary interest in searching for the Higgs

 particle and am working on utilizing the Distributed

 Organization for Scientific and Academic Research (DOSAR) grid.

-calorimeter for the International Linear Collider (ILC) using the Gas
+for the International Linear Collider (ILC) and other

 Electron Multiplier (GEM) technology and the possible broader use

 For the intensity

 LArIAT liquid argon test facility, and the ORKA, rare Kaon decay